-WASHINGTON (AP) _ The nomination of veteran Sen. Max Baucus as U.S. ambassador to China reflects the importance to Washington of advancing the economic relationship with the Asian power despite recent strains on security issues.
+WASHINGTON (AP) _ Making Sen. Max Baucus the next ambassador to China reflects the importance the U.S. places on advancing its economic relationship with Beijing despite recent strains on security issues.

-While the economic relationship between the countries is loaded with its own problems, including accusations of rampant Chinese cybertheft of U.S. trade secrets, it is one where their national interests are more aligned than on security, as China challenges decades of U.S. military pre-eminence in the Asia-Pacific.
+The U.S.-China economic relationship is loaded with its own problems, including accusations of rampant Chinese cybertheft of U.S. trade secrets.
+But it is one where national interests are more aligned than on security, as China challenges decades of U.S. military pre-eminence in the Asia-Pacific.

 China’s declaration of an air defense zone over disputed territory in the East China Sea and a near-collision of U.S. and Chinese naval vessels this month brought those concerns to the fore.
 Defense Secretary Chuck Hagel on Thursday described China’s conduct in the Dec.
 5 incident in the South China Sea as “irresponsible.”

-But when President Barack Obama announced Friday his intent to nominate Baucus as ambassador, he was stressing the senator’s work over two decades on economic agreements with China that he said have created millions of American jobs.
-“He’s perfectly suited to build on that progress in his new role,” Obama said in a statement and called for a swift confirmation.
+But when President Barack Obama announced Friday his intention to nominate Baucus, he was stressing the senator’s work over two decades on economic agreements with China that he said have created millions of American jobs.
+“He’s perfectly suited to build on that progress in his new role,” Obama said.

-Baucus pushed for China’s inclusion in the World Trade Organization in 2001, a key step in its integration in the world economy.
-Since then China has emerged as world’s second-largest economy after the U.S., and America’s second-largest trading partner.
+Baucus pushed for China’s inclusion in the World Trade Organization in 2001, an important step in its integration in the world economy.
+Since then China has emerged as world’s second-largest economy after America’s, and Washington’s second-largest trading partner.
 Two-way trade is projected to reach $558 billion in 2013.

 “The economic and financial relationship with China is crucial,” said Cheng Li, a China expert at the Brookings Institution, a Washington think tank.
 “If that part of the relationship is healthy it can spill over and have a positive effect in other areas.
 But if it’s jeopardized it can adversely affect other areas, including on security.”